Are you making the most of your company’s sustainability reporting?

 • Competitive advantage:

 Your sustainability data can be an asset in your partnerships and investor and client relations.
-Especially with the new requirements under the EU taxonomy and CSRD, it is expected that customers and collaborators will start inquiring more thoroughly about your organisation`s sustainability performance.
-Knowing which of your data could make a positive difference for your customers and collaborators is important, as is your organisation´s ability to provide sustainability data faster, more reliably, and with more relevance than your competitors.
+Especially with the new requirements under the EU taxonomy and CSRD, it is expected that customers and collaborators will start enquiring more thoroughly about your organisation’s sustainability performance.
+Knowing which data could make a positive difference for your customers and collaborators is important, as is your organisation’s ability to provide sustainability data faster, more reliably, and more relevant than your competitors.

 • Catalyst for implementation:

 Timely measurement of sustainability performance is also important to allow you to discover and correct insufficient or inadequate impact of activities throughout the year.
-It is a missed opportunity (and troublesome) to end up with data showing a lack of implementation by the end the year, when it is too late to improve the data for the annual report.
-However, if you track and use data regularly throughout the year, you can increase your chances of benefiting from the data when communicating your progress – or the lack thereof – and stimulate timely and focused action from your organisation.
+It is a missed opportunity (and troublesome) to end up with data showing a lack of implementation by the end of the year when it is too late to improve the data for the annual report.
+However, suppose you track and use data regularly throughout the year.
+In that case, you can increase your chances of benefiting from the data when communicating your progress – or the lack thereof – and stimulate timely and focused action from your organisation.

-One of the places we experience this is in our collaboration with UN Global Compact Network Denmark, The Netherlands, Sweden and Norway on their TGE accelerator programmes, where we help companies who join to progress on the gender equality part of sustainability.
-Another typical experience come from our direct advisory and facilitator work with individual companies on their broader sustainability strategies.
+One of the places we experience this is in our collaboration with the UN Global Compact Network Denmark, The Netherlands, Sweden, and Norway on their TGE accelerator programmes, where we help companies who join to progress on the gender equality part of sustainability.
+Another typical experience comes from our direct advisory and facilitator work with individual companies on their broader sustainability strategies.

 Great value for project managers